jpm369/mango/README.md

 Navigate to /mango-master/ or /mango/ (whatever directory contains the Makefile and Hardklor/mstoolkit directories) depending on how you grabbed the repo and run Make.
 Depending on the environment you are running, you might have to compile hardklor separately.

+Install notes:
+After compiling, add the hardklor executable to your path environment as it's called directly by mango.
+Additionally, there are two lines in mango_ProcessManager.cpp (Lines 700,701) that specify the path of the hardklor .dat files used in the analysis.
+Those two lines need to be updated with the full path to where those files will be stored on your system (e.g. /usr/etc/hardklor.dat).
+After updating those lines in that file, it is necessary to recompile (run make clean followed by make) to update their path in the .conf file.
+At some point I hope to update this to make it slightly less cumbersome of an install process.

 Quick usage steps:
 1. Run mango.exe -p to generate mango.params.new.
 It must be renamed to mango.params for it to be used.
 2. Change params file to match acquistion method/cross-linker used.
 3. Run mango.exe on an mzXML, it will return a .hk1, .hk2, .peaks, and .ms2/.mgf (depending on export parameter).
 The .hk1/.hk2 files are hardklor's output for ms1/ms2 scans.
 The .peaks file lists the masses that fulfilled the mass relationship.
 The .ms2 contains the extracted precursor masses with their peaklist.
 The .ms2 is supported natively with Comet 2017 onwards, just add mango_search=1 to the comet.params file.
 If using a different search tool, use Mango's .mgf output, which stores the details to pair spectra in the spectrum title.
-4. Search data using comet or whatever other tool.
+4. Search data using comet or whatever other tool (use mango_search=1 in the comet.params if using comet).
 5. Pair results using spectrum title identifier.

 Other notes: